sabrinamerkin/sabrinamerkin.github.io/_posts/2024-05-19-NFL-Clustering.md

 As promised, we will shift our focus back to the correlation heatmap above.
 Considering annual trends, we observed that Year shared its strongest correlation with Cone Drill (*r* = -0.16).
 While this correlation is relatively modest, it does raise the question: Has the average time to complete the Cone Drill seen a **significant** decrease since 2000?

-Before answering this question, we can investigate the average Cone Drill speed YOY with a line chart.
+Before answering this question, we can investigate the average Cone Drill speed year-over-year with a line chart.

 ```python
 # Group by year and calculate the average cone drill speed for each year